1988 Atlantic hurricane season: Tropical Storm Keith

 The last storm of the season formed from a tropical wave on November 17 to the south of Haiti.
 It moved westward through the Caribbean and became organized enough to attain tropical storm status on November 20.
 Keith rapidly organized and peaked with winds of 70 mi/h before making landfall on the northeastern portion of the Yucatán Peninsula on November 21.
 An upper-level trough forced it to the northeast, where upper-level shear and cooler drier air weakened it to minimal storm strength in a pattern typical for November.
 Keith restrengthened over the southeastern Gulf of Mexico and struck near Sarasota, Florida, on November 23.
 After crossing the state, it became extratropical on November 24 near Bermuda and became an intense extratropical system over the Atlantic with sustained winds of minimal hurricane force.

 Early in its duration Keith produced moderate to heavy rainfall in Honduras, Jamaica, and Cuba.
 Minimal damage was reported in Mexico, still recovering from the devastating effects of Hurricane Gilbert two months earlier.
 Keith, the last of four named tropical cyclones to hit the United States during the season, produced moderate rainfall, a rough storm surge, and gusty winds across central Florida.
 Overall damage was widespread but fairly minor, totaling about $7.3 million.
 Damage near the coast occurred mainly from storm surge and beach erosion, while damage further inland was limited to flooding and downed trees and power lines.
 No fatalities were reported.

 Storm names

 The following list of names was used for named storms that formed in the north Atlantic in 1988.
-This is the same list used for the 1982 season.
+This is the same list used for the 1982 season as no names were retired from that year.
 Storms were named Gilbert, Isaac, Joan and Keith for the first (and only in the cases of Gilbert and Joan) time in 1988.
 The names Florence and Helene had been previously used under the old naming convention.